versyxdigital/mkeditor/CONTRIBUTING.md

 })
 ```

-`this.context` is the IPC renderer process which is exposed to the browser window as `window.api` through the preloader.
+`this.context` is the IPC renderer process which is exposed to the browser window as `window.executionBridge` through the preloader.

 When the save button is clicked, a check is performed to see if the user is editing an existing file, if so, the IPC renderer triggers a `to:request:save` event, otherwise it triggers a `to:request:saveas` event.